 The United States Government estimates that one in 50 school age children have an autism spectrum disorder.
 This encouraging research study indicates the importance of continuing to search out answers to help those suffering with autism and their loved ones.
 Preventing future cases of autism spectrum disorders should be the goal for everyone.

-I am Lynette Henk, mother of an autistic child and XO healthy chocolate promoter.
+I am Lynette Henk, mother of an autistic child and XO healthy chocolate member.
 I share the health benefits of eating raw cold pressed high antioxidant dark chocolate and cacao based Xovitality anti-aging supplements.
 I also coach others in business and help them create a distribution network of people who eat and share healthy chocolate.
 Wholesale pricing and a buy 2, get 1 free deal are available with coupon code 160328 through 9/1 at LiveForChocolate.com.
 I can be reached at 941-216-5727, at [email protected] or at ColdPressedChocolate.com.